diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 flow of programs can be manipulated.
-This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and Return Oriented Programming (ROP) @rop-payload-detection @rop-geometry.
+This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.

 In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against